bornreddy/imagine/README.md

 Generate Images!
 ====

-This is a super simple utility to generate images for use in computer vision projects.
+This is a super simple utility to generate images that follow specific patterns for testing use in computer vision projects.

 How to Use It.
 ====